beewhoo/weather-react-app/README.md

-This project is created by using React.js.
+This project is created using React.js.

 ## About this app